-Blue Planet Route Optimization and Assurance (ROA) product’s Traffic Explorer® application provides real-time and historical views into traffic flows.
+Blue Planet Route Optimization and Analysis (ROA) product’s Traffic Explorer® application provides real-time and historical views into traffic flows.
 In combination with ROA Route Explorer®, it delivers visibility into network-wide routing paths and traffic behavior.
 With Traffic Explorer, the world’s largest organizations can operate, troubleshoot, plan, and optimize their networks with unprecedented accuracy and speed.
 Network engineers, planners and operations teams are able to view complex IP/MPLS networks as integrated systems rather than collections of discrete devices and links, enabling them to maximize IT efficiency and productivity while reducing the capital and operational expenses required to maintain top network service quality.

 Traffic Explorer Deployment

 For network planners, architects, and engineers preparing to build next-generation, adaptive networks by leveraging network automation technologies, Blue Planet ROA’s unique mapping of service traffic to path, predictive traffic models, and vendor agnostic optimization capabilities, are key enablers.

 - Identify, diagnose and resolve network-wide routing and traffic problems faster

 - Continually optimize traffic flow to maximize asset utilization and avoid unnecessary link upgrades